vgsr/vgsr-prikbord/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Changed vgsr-only logic for compat with VGSR 0.0.7.

 = 1.0.2 =
 * Changed list title to empty when without attachments.
 * Added display per attachment file extension and file size.